No military background or training.

 - He is ordered to be held for eight weeks until his next court hearing.

 - The first four weeks of detention will be in solitary confinement.
-He won't be allowed contact with anyone except his lawyer.
+He will not be allowed contact with anyone except his lawyer.
 He also will not be allowed mail or news.

 August 19, 2011 - The families of the victims visit Utoya island.